 Our Knowledge Centre is a free online resource for legal information about family and fertility law.
 We founded the Fertility Friends Ask A Lawyer page in 2007 and support this and other online forums to share our expertise without charge.

 We help leading charities who help modern families.
-We advise Stonewall on LGBT family law issues.
+We advise Stonewall on LGBT family law issues,and provide key legal support to the Mermaids legal team.
 Helen is a member of the HFEA’s National Donation Strategy Group and a former trustee of the National Gamete Donation Trust.
 Natalie is a former trustee of Fertility Network UK and a member of the Donor Conception Network.